SO1529/SreelekhaOnteddu-Protfolio/README.md

 ## **Sreelekha Onteddu - Data Analyst Portfolio**

 Welcome to my GitHub portfolio!
-I'm **Sreelekha Onteddu**, a **Data Analyst** with expertise in **SQL, Python, Power BI, Tableau, and Data Visualization**.
+I'm **Sreelekha Onteddu**, a **Data Analyst** and a **Software Engineer** with expertise in **SQL, Python, Java, Power BI, Tableau, and Data Visualization**.
 I specialize in transforming raw data into actionable insights and building data-driven solutions that optimize business performance.
 MY PROTFOLIO : https://so1529.github.io/SreelekhaOnteddu-Protfolio/